The 6 best Aisera alternatives for AI support automation in 2026

 The setup is a marathon, not a sprint

-Aisera is often positioned as an AI agent builder, which sounds great on paper.
-But the reality is that "building" takes a lot of time and effort.
-Users often report that it takes months, not weeks, to get the platform properly configured and delivering real value.
-This can mean tying up a dedicated internal team just to manage the setup and ongoing tweaks.
-You end up waiting a long, long time to see any return on your investment.
+Aisera is positioned as an AI agent builder -- which sounds great on paper.
+But building takes significant time.
+Implementation involves custom agent design, workflow mapping, and deep integration with existing enterprise systems (source) -- a process users report takes months before the platform delivers consistent value.
+That means tying up a dedicated internal team just to manage setup and configuration, with a long wait before you see any return on your investment.

 The price tag can make your eyes water